 Mini-Getaway A couple days after the wedding, Andy and I traveled to Pittsburgh, PA.
-Since we’re saving up for a extended honeymoon next year, we set aside a couple days … Continue reading My August Wedding, and Mini-Getaway
+Since we’re saving up for a extended honeymoon next year, we set aside a couple days to relax and enjoy Pittsburgh for a few days:

 Yesterday was a rare trip up to northern New Jersey on a Sunday.
 I went to get my hair color done, and a trim.
 The hairdresser asked if I wanted it shorter…which I never do, but they need to ask anyway.
 I always love how the end result comes out.
 In these past few months, I’ve only been using heat on my hair whenever I go to the hairdresser.
 All the other times in between I let it dry naturally.
 I only get my hair done once every few weeks, so it’s fine.
 I love having the straight hair look once again, if only for a couple days.